-While flooding is not as common in Virginia as in other states, like Louisiana and Florida, flood events do happen.
+Flooding in Virginia may not be as common as in other states like Louisiana and Florida, but flood events do happen.
 In 2021, storm remnants from Hurricane Ida caused dangerous flash flooding and more than 4.5 inches of rain across parts of Virginia.
 The flood waters knocked 20 houses off their foundations in Western Virginia and washed away several trailers.
 And in 2022, Virginia declared a state of emergency due to severe flooding in Buchanan County.

 Cost of flood insurance in Virginia

 How much you pay for flood insurance in Virginia depends on several different factors.
-The average annual cost of a policy through the NFIP in the United States is $700, based on the most recent data from 2019.
+The average annual cost of a flood policy through the NFIP in the United States is $935, based on the most recent data from 2022.